GRAD4/CAD-Mixer/README.md

 ## Communication
 The communication for this project happens on our [CAD Mixer Community Discord Server](https://discord.gg/3ErkNJZmsa) you can join by clicking on this invite: https://discord.gg/3ErkNJZmsa

+## CI/CD
+We use Github Actions to triggers some continuous integration steps.
+So far we have the following:
+- Linting with flake8
+- Run tests with pytest

+It's important to add the proper tests when you create a new functionality to have sufficient coverage.
+We might also change testing framework if we happen to move from python to C++.
+However at the time of writing dxf2png main function is in python!

 ## Available converters
 ### DXF to PNG
 This program converts DXF files to PNG image format.